-When your car battery dies, you can end up stuck for hours—especially when there aren’t other people around to help.
+When your car battery dies, you can end up stuck for hours, especially when there aren’t other people around to help.
 Keeping a Stanley jump starter in your car can help guarantee you’re never stranded for long.

 You can think of a jump starter like a portable charger for your car battery.
 Stanley jump starters are reliable, consistent, and easy to use.
-Stanley has been making tools for over a century and are the go-to brand for professionals and amateurs alike.
+Stanley has been making tools for over a century and is the go-to brand for professionals and amateurs alike.
 Their legacy of quality makes them the brand we want in our car in an emergency.

 Interested in getting one of your own?
 Read on to learn about our top picks and how to choose the best jump starter for your car.

 STANLEY J5C09 Jump Starter: 1000 Peak/500 Instant Amps, 120 PSI Air Compressor

 STANLEY FATMAX J7CS Jump Starter: 700 Peak/350 Instant Amps, 120 PSI Air Compressor